rtreacy87/MLOps-Notes/wiki/security-password-management.md

 # Check if your GPG key is available
 gpg --list-secret-keys

-# If you see "gpg: WARNING: unsafe permissions" error
+# If you see "gpg: WARNING: unsafe permissions on homedir '/Users/user_name/.gnupg'" error
-# Fix permissions on the .gnupg directory
+# This is a common issue on macOS.
+Fix permissions on the .gnupg directory with these commands:

+# Create the directory if it doesn't exist
+mkdir -p ~/.gnupg

+# Set the correct ownership (replace 'username' with your actual username)
+sudo chown -R username:staff ~/.gnupg

+# Set the correct permissions for the directory
 chmod 700 ~/.gnupg

+# Set the correct permissions for all files in the directory
+find ~/.gnupg -type f -exec chmod 600 {} \;

+# Set the correct permissions for all subdirectories
+find ~/.gnupg -type d -exec chmod 700 {} \;

+# Create a gpg.conf file with proper permissions if it doesn't exist
+touch ~/.gnupg/gpg.conf
-chmod 600 ~/.gnupg/*
+chmod 600 ~/.gnupg/gpg.conf

+# If you're still having issues, try setting these options in gpg.conf
+echo "no-greeting" >> ~/.gnupg/gpg.conf
+echo "no-permission-warning" >> ~/.gnupg/gpg.conf

 # If pinentry doesn't appear or hangs
 # Restart the GPG agent and try again